 The Conference was expanded to two (2) days to accommodate the more than 600 participants.

-Children from the Shadows changed the name to True Colors Inc, Sexual Minority Youth and Family Service of CT and expanded its focus to include LGBT families.
+Children from the Shadows changed the name to True Colors Inc, Sexual Minority Youth and Family Service of CT and incorporated in 1998.
+We expanded our focus to include LGBTQ+ families.
 The mission was also expanded: “To improve and enrich the lives of sexual minority people through support, education and advocacy in each of the systems necessary to their development as full and productive members of society is fulfilled, and people are judged by the content of their character, not the color of their skin, the gender of their life partners or their gender presentation.
-True Colors, Inc. was incorporated in 1998 True Colors was the largest LGBT youth issues conference in the country with more than 1,000 participants and we moved to a bigger venue (the University of Hartford).
+True Colors became the largest LGBTQ+youth issues conference in the country with more than 1,000 participants and we moved to a bigger venue (the University of Hartford).

 True Colors acquires federal non-profit status.

-True Colors strengthens our existing alliance with the State Department of Children and Families and created the Safe Harbors Project designed to identify and resolve gaps in services for LGBT youth in Child Welfare.
-The project now includes training, foster parent recruitment, a state-wide task force, and with start-up funding provided by the Connecticut Health Foundation, Connecticut’s first LGBT mentoring program.
+True Colors strengthens our existing alliance with the State Department of Children and Families and created the Safe Harbors Project designed to identify and resolve gaps in services for LGBTQ+ youth in Child Welfare.
+The project now includes training, foster parent recruitment, a state-wide task force, and with start-up funding provided by the Connecticut Health Foundation, Connecticut’s first LGBTQ+ mentoring program.

-True Colors launches CT’s first and still one of the nation’s only — mentoring programs for LGBT youth in out-of-home care.
+True Colors launches CT’s first and still one of the nation’s only — mentoring programs for LGBTQ+ youth in out-of-home care.
 In 2008, the program expanded to include a group mentoring component.
-In 2012, we are DCF’s largest provider of mentoring, with one-on-one and group mentoring as well as weekly social/recreational programming for LGBT and ally youth across CT.
+In 2018, True Colors became DCF’s only provider of mentoring mentoring, with one-on-one and group mentoring as well as weekly social/recreational programming for LGBTQ+ and ally youth across CT.

-True Colors launches its first ever Queer Academy, a summer program for LGBT youth in greater Hartford
+True Colors launches its first ever Queer Academy, a summer program for LGBTQ+ youth in greater Hartford